jjvanzon/Piano-Playing-Docs/satie-gymnopedie-1/satie-gymnopedie-1-studying-notes.md

 ### Expression

-- Felt Upright sounds nice for this
+- Felt Upright nice for this
 - p loud enough
 - Slow
 - Keep simultaneity
 - Micro-dynamics in soft-range
-- Micro-timing durations (but keep simultaneity)
+- Micro-timing durations (keeping simultaneity)
+- Per fragment:
+    - Prefix and verse does not need much, to sound nice.
+    - Chorus bit less soft, more expressiveness.
+    - Bridge bit soft and mysterious
+    - Finale more pronounced and 'made special'.

 ### Technique

 - The ninths are hard to grasp

-...

 [back](./README.md)